KULeuven-MICAS/snax-streamer/README.md

 ## IO ports
 The input and output ports of the Streamer are shown in the table below.

 The Streamer uses a simplified CSR request/response interface for CSR write/read operation.
-A more detailed description of the CSR operation interface can be found at [here](https://kuleuven-micas.github.io/snitch_cluster/rm/snax_cluster.html).
+A more detailed description of the CSR operation interface can be found [here](https://kuleuven-micas.github.io/snitch_cluster/rm/snax_cluster.html).

 The Streamer uses a simplified TCDM request/response interface to read and write data from/to the TCDM.
-A more detailed description of the TCDM request/response interface can be found at [here](https://kuleuven-micas.github.io/snitch_cluster/rm/snax_cluster.html).
+A more detailed description of the TCDM request/response interface can be found [here](https://kuleuven-micas.github.io/snitch_cluster/rm/snax_cluster.html).

 The Streamer uses the Decoupled interface for accelerator input and output data.
-A more detailed description of the Decoupled interface can be found at [here](https://www.chisel-lang.org/docs/explanations/interfaces-and-connections#the-standard-ready-valid-interface-readyvalidio--decoupled).
+A more detailed description of the Decoupled interface can be found [here](https://www.chisel-lang.org/docs/explanations/interfaces-and-connections#the-standard-ready-valid-interface-readyvalidio--decoupled).

 The simplified interface for the CSR and TCDM request/response contains the core signals and can be found at `TypeDefine.scala`.
 The complete signals for the CSR request/response interface and TCDM request/response interface will be added in the SystemVerilog wrapper.